SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/index.md

 menu_order: 4
 ---

-Swedbank Pay offers APIs, SDKs, libraries, modules, extensions and plugins as different ways to integrate and use our products and services.
+Swedbank Pay offers SDKs, libraries, modules, extensions and plugins as different ways to integrate and use our products and services.
+Platform specific packaging that handles a lot of the logic towards our REST API, so you don't have to.

 **Modules, extensions and plugins** are typically used as a way to extend webshop platforms such as [WooCommerce][woocommerce]{:data-proofer-ignore=''}